LeoZHOU22/CMEECourseWork/miniproject/README.md

-Optimizing Model Selection in Microbial Growth Analysis: An Evaluation of Goodness-of-Fit Criteria and Statistical Approaches
+Title: Optimizing Model Selection in Microbial Growth Analysis: An Evaluation of Goodness-of-Fit Criteria and Statistical Approaches

 This project focuses on microbial growth pattern analysis using statistical modeling in R and Python.
 Language Version